sean9keenan/IronWars/readme.md

 Ensure you have the Direct X 9.0+ installed

+##Editing Levels
+Edit the levels.lua file to change the levels, this file is relatively self-explanatory and self contained.

 ##Credits

 A big thank you to [the XBOX controller libraries that I used](https://github.com/josefnpat/dong)